Q&A with Guest Contributor: Miami’s Jeff Morr Dishes on Trends in Interior Design

 Custom Home Miami Beach: A class of its own

 This $10 million dollar residence is truly in a class of its own.
 SPACiO meticulously crafted every gorgeous facet of this modern home.
 The contemporary design featured an open floor plan with white oak flooring, a professional chef’s kitchen, and a massive master suite with an adjoining office.
-And it features a condo roof, a durable roofing installation built by roofing contractors, with a rooftop deck for breathtaking views of downtown Miami.
+And it features a condo roof, a durable roofing installation built by roofing contractors and metal roofing services, with a rooftop deck for breathtaking views of downtown Miami.
 Plus, we ensure seamless roof replacements with tenants in mind.
+We have a contact with experts that do roof repair in Bucks County, PA and wrought iron services in Greensboro, NC to make sure it’s in top shape.

 This is the type of custom home project that the SPACiO team takes immense pride in bringing to life.